 But there is one thing about calendars.
 They get dull if every week looks the same.
 I had a system in January that worked just fine but in February, I lacked the will to do those tasks.
 It was so repetitive and it didn’t have any flow to it.
 But that’s normal.
 We’re not robots.
 If our calendar always looks the same and there isn’t a little change in them, it gets a little hard to follow.

 We as people change as well.
 We’re constantly changing and improving ourselves.
 That same way, our calendars should change and improve too.
-Every system needs updating and keeping up the same thing over and over.
+Every system needs updating.

 Time to reflect and planning ahead